-Saddle Up for the Genoa Western Heritage Celebration
+Saddle Up for Genoa Western Heritage Days

-For more information, visit Genoa Western Heritage Day on Facebook.
+For more information, visit Genoa Western Heritage Days on Facebook.